 He got his start as an assistant sports information director at the University of Southern California where, among other things, he conceived and directed the successful Heisman campaigns of both Carson Palmer and Matt Leinart.

 Inspired by his first up-close exposure to the Heisman process in 2002, Chris formulated The 10 Heismandments, a set of unspoken, unofficial guidelines that ‘govern’ how the Heisman winner is selected.
 From these rules sprang the idea for Heismanpundit.com–and the rest is history.
-Now heading into its 10th season, “HP” is one of the oldest and most influential sports blogs on the internet.
+After a decade online, “HP” is one of the oldest and most influential sports blogs on the internet.

 Dubbed “the foremost authority on the Heisman” by Sports Illustrated, HP is regularly quoted or cited during football season in newspapers across the country.
 He is also a frequent guest on sports talk radio, including the Dan Patrick Show, and has made TV appearances on Vs./NBC’s Sports Talk, CBS College Sports Television and the Tony Barnhart Show.
 He is a regular on Sirus/XM’s College Football Nation every Monday evening.

-In recent seasons, he has contributed Heisman content for CBSSports.com, the Orlando Sentinel, Baltimore Sun, Chicago Tribune, Sports Illustrated.com, Sporting News.com, CSTV.com and the AOL Fanhouse among others, before finding his new home at NBC.
+In recent seasons, he has contributed Heisman content for NBCSports.com, CBSSports.com, the Orlando Sentinel, Baltimore Sun, Chicago Tribune, Sports Illustrated.com, Sporting News.com, CSTV.com and the AOL Fanhouse among others.

 He was recently listed by Athlon Sports as one of the top 100 college football accounts to follow on Twitter.

-Chris lives in Los Angeles and has been an ardent fan of college football–as well as a dedicated student of its history–since the age of five.
+Chris lives in New York City and has been an ardent fan of college football–as well as a dedicated student of its history–since the age of five.

 You can contact HP at firstname.lastname@example.org.